rclone/rclone/docs/content/docs.md

 Dump HTTP headers and bodies - may contain sensitive info.
 Can be very verbose.
 Useful for debugging only.

+Note that the bodies are buffered in memory so don't use this for enormous files.

 ### --dump-filters ###

 Dump the filters to the output.
 Useful to see exactly what include